-- Clearly indicate the duration of the each service.
-We have been advised from other countries post-lockdown that express services such as dry cuts or a quick root retouch are preferable as some clients want to limit their time spent in salon. - Another option, if express services aren't suitable, is to divide longer services in to two visits e.g. by splitting services - cut one day and colour on another.
+• Clearly indicate the duration of the each service.
+We have been advised from other countries post-lockdown that express services such as dry cuts or a quick root retouch are preferable as some clients want to limit their time spent in salon.
+It is also outline in the UK Government Guidelines (England only) that close contact services should be kept as short as possible so therefore certain services might be excluded at this time.

+• Another option, if express services aren't suitable, is to divide longer services in to two visits e.g. by splitting services - cut one day and colour on another.